pierrediedhiou/cybersecurity-journey/glossary.md

 - **Request-Response Cycle** — The process where a browser (client) sends an HTTP request to a web server and the server responds with the requested content
+- **Repeater** — A Burp Suite tool that allows capturing, modifying and resending HTTP requests multiple times, useful for manual testing of vulnerabilities like SQLi and XSS
 ## S
 - **Service** — A process that runs continuously in the background, starts automatically at boot, runs without user interaction